IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

     4. GA_HINT
         1. If result = 1
             1. Send GA_HINT to all field agent in the same team
+                1. Iterate the set of FA in team, and send the hint to each agent
         2. If result = 2
             1. Send GA_HINT to the specified field agent
     5. FA_LOG